 (By guest contributor Sheri McLaughlin)

+Why coaches are quitting youth sports.
 My coach’s heart finally broke last week.
 I say “finally” because it has been a long time coming.

 I first started coaching the beautiful game of soccer when I was 16 years old at the local rec center.
 I was asked to work with the little ones on the basics – dribbling, trapping, passing, and shooting.
-These skills, what they’re called and how they’re taught have changed a lot over the years, but my love for the game and the kids eager to learn had not, until last week.
+These skills, what they’re called, and how they’re taught have changed a lot over the years, but my love for the game and the kids eager to learn had not until last week.

 So now I am coaching two teams: one in a club that goes year-round with two sessions of indoor, and one at the high school level that goes 4 months out of the year 6 days a week.
-I now balance my big girl job, a traveling husband, two children and two teams.
-I would love to tell you that my family gets the most of my time and energy, but that is a lie.
+I now balance my big girl job, a traveling husband, two children, and two teams.
+I would love to tell you that my family gets most of my time and energy, but that is a lie.
 I would love to tell you that we don’t eat out 4-5 times a week, but that is a lie.
 I would love to tell you that I have gone on a real vacation in the last 3 years, but that is a lie.
 I would love to tell you that I get compensation for my time, but I don’t.
 I would love to tell you that parents are appreciative of my time, but most could care less.
 The saddest part of all?
 I would love to tell you that kids love playing soccer as much as I did as a kid, but they don’t, and THEY NEVER WILL.
 Why?
 Why is our youth sports culture so messed up?
 Why is the joy missing from the game?

 The answer is multi-faceted and complicated but boils down to one factor – money.
-Clubs formed and some slick salesman started talking in parents’ ears about what a little bit of money could get their child.
-They might promise better coaches, tournament exposure leading to college scholarships, top-of-the-line gear proved to enhance performance, etc. They put the fear in parents about little Johny being left behind if he doesn’t specialize early, go to practice 5 times a week and travel out of state to be seen by scouts.
-Youth sports aren’t about the kids anymore and good coaches and sane parents know it.
+Clubs formed, and some slick salesman started talking in parents’ ears about what a little bit of money could get their child.
+They might promise better coaches, tournament exposure leading to college scholarships, top-of-the-line gear proven to enhance performance, etc. They put fear in youth sports parents about little Johny being left behind if he doesn’t specialize early, go to practice 5 times a week, and travel out of state to be seen by scouts.
+Youth sports aren’t about the kids anymore, and good coaches and sane parents know it.
 So, who is left?
 Who is running the show?
 I’m sorry to say, but it’s the slick salesmen and their empty promises.
 It’s the club-hopping parents ruled by fear willing to yank their kids from every team they encounter until the wins start rolling in.
 It’s the club presidents that say it’s about providing a “more quality experience” while they rake in the profits.
-Soon even good coaches feel so much pressure to get those wins that they start losing sleep, yelling at the kids in frustration and even they start being ruled by fear.
+Soon even good coaches feel so much pressure to get those wins that they start losing sleep, yelling at the kids in frustration, and even they start being ruled by fear.
 Fear of losing their players to more successful teams.
 Fear of not keeping up with a sports culture that has lost sight of friendship, learning through making mistakes, and fun.
 Yes, sports should be FUN!

-I was eating lunch with a trusted friend and confidant, whose child I have coached for the last 4 years.
+I was eating lunch with a trusted friend and confidant whose child I have coached for the last 4 years.
 It was suggested to me that the only reason I coach is to selfishly secure a spot for my own children on their teams.
 That was all it took.
-The straw that broke the proverbial camel’s back, and the statement that broke my coach’s heart into a million little pieces.
-Of course I coach my own children, because I love them and coaching was a way to spend time with them and share their lives and the game that helped form who I am.
+The straw that broke the proverbial camel’s back and the statement that broke my coach’s heart into a million little pieces.
+Of course, I coach my own children because I love them, and coaching was a way to spend time with them and share their lives and the game that helped form who I am.
 But what about the hundreds of other children I have coached since that first day at the rec center 26 years ago?
-Coaches don’t coach for selfish reasons, at least good coaches don’t.
+Coaches don’t coach for selfish reasons; at least good coaches don’t.
 Good coaches coach because they themselves had great coaches who never asked for anything in return.
 Coaches coach because they want to give back.
 Coaches coach because they want to play a small part in a child’s life and leave a lasting positive impression.

 My advice to parents?
 Read.
 Watch.
 Give thanks.

-Read every article you can get your hands on regarding early specialization, overuse injuries, burn out and the actual percentages of scholarships given in your child’s chosen sport.
+Read every article you can get your hands on regarding early specialization, overuse injuries, burnout, and the actual percentages of scholarships given in your child’s chosen sport.
 Watch every video online from credited sources and college/professional coaches outlining your role in your child’s sports life.
-And for Pete’s sake – don’t talk playing time, pick fights or question the motives of your child’s coach.
-If they are a good person trying their best to do right by your child, just give thanks and call it a day.
+And for Pete’s sake – don’t talk about playing time, pick fights or question the motives of your child’s coach.
+If they are a good person trying their best to do right by your child, give thanks and call it a day.